researchecon/lunpide/research.md

 <ul>

-<li> Population Diversity, Trust, and the Transmission of HIV/AIDS in Sub-Saharan Africa (with Nicholas Sim and Pham Anh)
+<li> Population Diversity, Trust, and the Transmission of HIV/AIDS in Sub-Saharan Africa (with Nicholas Sim and Pham Anh) (unde review)

 <li> Are There Deep Determinants of HIV/AIDS in Sub-Saharan Africa?
-The Role of Geography and Slave Trade (with Nicholas Sim)
+The Role of Geography and Slave Trade (with Nicholas Sim) (under review)

 <p><b>International Publications</b></p>